jimixxperez/PomdAPI/docs/index.md

 To learn more about each feature, check out our [Features](features.md) page or dive straight into the [Getting Started](getting-started.md) guide.

-### Features
-#
-- 🚀 Support for multiple API protocols
-- 💾 Built-in caching with multiple backends
-- ⚡ Async and sync operations
-- 🔒 Type-safe API definitions
-- 🎯 Easy to use decorators for queries and mutations

 ## Installation

 ```bash